 D.A.
-Bennett Service Experts sent the Halls on a Disney Cruise and paid for airfare for four.
+Bennett Service Experts sent the Halls on a Disney Cruise and provided airfare for four.
 Bradley and Rebecca took their two oldest youngsters, Korbin and Brooke, on their Disney Cruise earlier this summer.
 This was the first cruise for Korbin and Brooke and the first in about 10 years for Rebecca and Bradley.

-We sailed for 2 days (Saturday and Sunday) and then ported in Tortola, British Virgin Islands.
-We scheduled a Catamaran and went out with 4 other families for the day.
+We were on the ship for two days (Saturday and Sunday) and then ported in Tortola, British Virgin Islands.
+We had reservations for a Catamaran and went out with 4 other families all day.
 It was my kids’ first time snorkeling and they had a blast.
-We got to see turtles and stingrays – it was probably the best experience of the whole trip!
+We got to see turtles and stingrays – it may have been the best experience of the whole trip!

 The actual room was amazing!
 Ours came with an ocean view room with a large porthole and window seat.
 Our room was a really great size and all four of us were comfy and never felt smushed.

 You rotate through three restaurants.
 Enchanted Garden has neat flower lights on the ceiling that open and close and the ceiling changes colors during your meal and Royal Court was very elegant and put me in mind of Cinderella.
 The food is very gourmet and they have an awesome medley.
 My son tried everything, including escargot at the Royal Court.
 (He thought it tasted like dirt!)

 Animators Palette is animation-themed and they put markers on your table so you can sketch a figure.
 They offer directions on how to draw a figure, then they pick up the drawings and at the end of your dinner, they animate your drawings on these screens on the wall.
 You have no idea it’s coming!
 They put them to music and place them in Disney clips.
 My daughter is our artist so she worked really hard on hers and was so excited – the rest of us weren’t quite as polished